MacroGlobe/macroglobe.github.com/index.md

+# About
-# Care for Every Person.
+Care for every person and every organization.
+Safegard lives and properties.
+Promote a healthy and sustainable growth.